-A local supplement is paid to certified and classified staff in November and June with the exception of principal and assistant principals which is disbursed monthly.
+A local supplement is paid to permanent full-time and part-time staff in November and May with the exception of principal and assistant principals, which is disbursed monthly.
 Also, extracurricular activities such as coaching duties are supplemented locally.
 Coaching supplements are paid at the end of each sporting season.
 A complete inventory of all equipment and required documentation must be submitted before payment is released.